Nike XC Camp of Champions Stanford University

 PREPARE FOR CAMP:

-*Note: If you are registered for a Nike Stanford Cross Country or Track & Field Camp, you cannot view your enrollment in the USSC Customer Portal.
-Please wait for your Camp Information Landing Page email to be sent to you approximately 3-4 weeks prior to the camp start for more information and the USSC online Health & Release forms.
+*Note: If you are registered for a Nike Stanford Track & Field or Cross Country Camp, you cannot view your enrollment in the USSC Customer Portal.

 All necessary camp information is on this page.
 If there are any imperative changes prior to camp start, registered campers will be notified via email and this webpage will be updated!